Skip to main content

 • Proactively gather all necessary information well in advance of submission deadlines.

-2. Providing incorrect taxation advice.
+2. Providing incorrect taxation advice

-Claims arising from incorrect advice on taxation matters, leading clients to incur avoidable tax liabilities, are an enduring challenge.
-Inaccurate guidance on the availability of tax reliefs, such as Entrepreneurs’ Relief, can have substantial financial repercussions for clients.
-For instance, advising against the premature transfer of shares before the sale of a company could prevent the loss of tax relief, thereby reducing the risk of claims.
+Inaccurate guidance on the availability of tax reliefs can have serious consequences for clients.
+For example, errors regarding Entrepreneurs’ Relief can lead to significant financial repercussions.
+Advising against the premature transfer of shares before the sale of a company can help preserve tax relief.
+Thereby reducing the risk of claims.

 Steps to mitigate risk: